We have information you must know before you buy the Trooper.

 One curious feature is a switch that folds both side-view mirrors against the doors, making the Trooper a few inches narrower.
 A holdover feature from Japan, the power flapping mirrors are useful for tight parking lots or for waving at your friends.

-The optional four-wheel-drive system, called TOD for Torque On Demand, consists of an electromagnetic-operated clutch that progressively engages the front driveshaft and axles based on signals received from electronic sensors that detect things like axle speed and throttle position.
+The four-wheel-drive system, called TOD for Torque On Demand, consists of an electromagnetic-operated clutch that progressively engages the front driveshaft and axles based on signals received from electronic sensors that detect things like axle speed and throttle position.

 That means you can leave it in four-wheel drive on dry pavement and the axles won't bind up when you make tight turns in a parking lot.
 Although this is technically a full-time system, the transfer case lever has a position for rear-drive only (as on the Mitsubishi Montero's full-time system).
 In rear-drive mode the front hubs disconnect from the front axles, allowing the front tires to spin more freely, saving fuel and wear.
 When you shift the transfer case into low range, the electromagnetic clutch engages fully, providing the locked-up four-wheel-drive preferred for serious off-roading.

 A loaded Trooper costs serious money, but the truck's high quality of assembly seems to justify the price.
 The Trooper feels like it is worth what you spent.
 The controls work smoothly and with positive feedback, sounds are muted, and there are almost no extraneous squeaks or rattles when you charge down a rutted road.
-Because of the sensitivity of the steering, throttle, and braking controls, you feel better driving the Trooper on icy and greasy roads and trails, confident th
+Because of the sensitivity of the steering, throttle, and braking controls, you feel better driving the Trooper on icy and greasy roads and trails, confident that

-Isuzu Trooper offers a high-quality driving experience and spacious cabin, although the top-level Trooper Limited lacks the V8 power found in other luxury SUVs.
+The 2002 Isuzu Trooper offers a high-quality driving experience and spacious cabin, although the top-level Trooper Limited lacks the V8 power found in other luxury SUVs.
 If roominess and a smooth ride are high priorities, the S and LS models should leave you feeling you spent your money wisely.